Sakiskid/daily-planner/README.md

 ### Things I learned
 - How to center FA objects.
 I had to set both the FontAwesome wrapper and it's parent to `flex`.
 Only then was I able to vertically align the objects.
 - I used three event listeners in this code, one of which listened for changes to the `document`.
 I needed to target the document specifically (and then the .saveBtn) because my saveBtns were dynamically added after the page had loaded.
 A normal eventlistener wouldn't have worked here.

-notes for me:

-- fill the rest of the hours using js append